-- Current Affairs consists of two rounds the preliminary round and the final round - The preliminary round will be divided into three groups, each with a single adjudicator - Allocation to the three groups is random - For the preliminary round, teams will wait in a holding room until called for preparation - Teams must not leave the holding room without supervision - Neither coaches nor electronic devices will be permitted in the holding room - The two highest ranked teams from each of the three groups will proceed to the final - The section convener will advise teams of how the winners from each group will be notified - Each of the six teams competing in the final will be judged by a panel of three adjudicators - The six teams participating in the final will be competing for the positions of winner, runner up, and third to fifth placegetters.
+- Current Affairs consists of two rounds the preliminary round and the final round. - The preliminary round will be divided into three groups, each with a single adjudicator. - Allocation to the three groups is random. - For the preliminary round, teams will wait in a holding room until called for preparation. - Teams must not leave the holding room without supervision. - Neither coaches nor electronic devices of any sort (phones, laptops, smart devices etc) will be permitted in the holding room or preparation room. - The two highest ranked teams from each of the three groups will proceed to the final. - The section convener will advise teams of how the winners from each group will be notified. - Each of the six teams competing in the final will be judged by a panel of three adjudicators. - The six teams participating in the final will be competing for the positions of winner, runner up, and third to fifth placegetters.